g1eny0ung/waka-box/README.md

      The API key for your WakaTime account.

+   - `WAKATIME_BASE_URL`

+     Use `https://wakatime.com/api/v1` by default.
+If you are using a WakaTime-compatible backend (e.g. Wakapi), change this to the corresponding base URL.

 #### Manually create workflow

 1. Create a new file in your repo `.github/workflows/waka-box-fast.yml`.